gvisco/ossom/README.md

 from ossom.som import Som
 ```

-Instantiate a new SOM, specifying the width and the height of the lattice and the size of each neuron.
+Instantiate a new SOM, specifying the width and the height of the grid and the input size.
 ```python
 som = Som(W, H, M)
 ```